nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 AD Trust Double UID
 +++++++++++++++++++

-Solaris 11, once in a while by way of Oracle, gets random regressions when it comes to authentication, among many other things.
-In a brief discussion with a user in IRC, it is possible to create ID views to chop off the domain name.
-It would just require Solaris' ldapclient to be pointed at the new tree.
+Solaris 11, once in a while by way of Oracle, gets random regressions when it comes to authentication and ID's, among many other things they randomly decide to break.

+In a brief discussion with a user in the #freeipa IRC channel, the user was trying to find a way to chop off the domain name for logins but also have sudo still work.
+We both discovered that in SRU 11.4.20.4.0, even though both UID's are present from `ldaplist -l passwd`, sudo was no longer working properly.
+The first thing we tried was to create an ID view and override a user with a new username.
+This successfully removed the domain, but did not solve the sudo problem.
+He instead got "no account present for that user".
+I wasn't able to replicate this.

+However, later, one thing he noticed is after creating an ID view with no overrides and pointing Solaris 11 to the view in the compat tree, Solaris 10-esque authentication ID reporting started to occur.
+Running `ldaplist -l passwd user` reported back the double UID as expected, but the FQDN comes first which resolved his group/sudo issues.

 .. code:: shell

+   # Create a view... no id overrides required here
    % ipa idview-add solaris
-   # You will need to run this for all applicable AD users...
-   % ipa idoverrideuser-add solaris username@ad.example.com --login=username
    # On Solaris...
    # Take EXTREME care with the group and passwd base DN's, they need to point
-   # to the view proper
+   # to the view properly
    % ldapclient manual -a authenticationMethod=tls:simple \
                        -a credentialLevel=proxy \
                        -a proxyDN="uid=solaris,cn=sysaccounts,cn=etc,dc=ipa,dc=example,dc=com" \
                        -a proxyPassword="secret123" \
                        -a defaultSearchBase=dc=ipa,dc=example,dc=com \
                        -a domainName=ipa.example.com \
-                       -a defaultServerList="server1.ipa.example.com server2.ipa.example.com" \
+                       -a defaultServerList="server1.angelsofclockwork.net server2.angelsofclockwork.net" \
                        -a followReferrals=true \
                        -a objectClassMap=shadow:shadowAccount=posixAccount \
                        -a objectClassMap=passwd:posixAccount=posixaccount \